vickmuir/Backup/index.md

 **Add (purchase) EVault service**
 1. Click the **Storage** tab, and locate the EVault section near the bottom of the page.
 2. Click the **Add** link.
-3. In the window, select a location or accept the default, and select a size.
+3. In the window, select a location, and select a size.
-4. Click **Continue**
+4. Select Payment type, and click **Continue**
+5. Enter the **Promo Code** if you have one, and click **Recalculate**.
+6. Review your order and click the link to read the terms and conditions.
-5. Click the check box if you agree with the terms and conditions.
+7. Click the check box if you agree with the terms and conditions.
-6. Click **Place Order**.
+7. Click **Place Order**.

 **Confirm the EVault upgrade purchase**
 1. Refresh the **Device Details** page, and ensure that the **Storage** tab is selected.